meteoblue Learning Multimodel (mLM)

 The meteoblue learning multimodel (mLM) is a new technique of post-processing the output from numerical weather forecast models using actual weather measurements.
 The mLM reads actual weather measurement data and selects the best simulation model for making a forecast.

 Currently, the mLM is validated and implemented for air temperature, dewpoint temperature, precipitation and wind speed.
 The development of the mLM for further other weather variables is planned.

-The model accuracy of the MLM was tested for one year before introduction in August 2018.
+For temperature, the model accuracy of the mLM was tested for one year before introduction in August 2018.

 - 0.8 K better than using 'stand-alone' numerical weather forecast models (24h forecast).

 - 0.3 K better than models simulations using MOS .

 - 0.3 K better than the reanalysis model ERA5 (which uses measurements for model correction).

 We could demonstrate that the 6 day air temperature forecast of the mLM is as good as the 24h forecast of 'stand-alone' numerical weather forecast models.
 This improvement corresponds to the average improvement achieved by weather forecast every 10 years over the past decades.

 Validation results for the other variables where mLM is implemented already will follow soonish.

 Higher resolution historic data are available here: https://www.meteoblue.com/weather/forecast/archive/